-Except as provided for in Article 16, a driver who is judged medically unqualified to drive, but is considered physically fit and qualified to perform other inside jobs, will be afforded the opportunity to displace the least senior full-time or part-time inside employee at such work until he/she can return to his/her driving job unless otherwise provided for in the Supplements, Riders or Addenda.
-The employee shall receive the appropriate rate of pay for the job performed based on his/her seniority or current area practice.
+Except as provided for in Article 16, a driver who is judged medically unqualified to drive, but is considered physically fit and qualified to perform other inside jobs, will be afforded the opportunity to displace the least senior full-time or part-time inside employee at such work until they can return to their driving job unless otherwise provided for in the Supplements, Riders or Addenda.
+The employee shall receive the appropriate rate of pay for the job performed based on their seniority or current area practice.
 If no full-time inside position is available, the Employer will meet with the Local Union to develop a full-time position, if possible out of available work.

-In addition to those already covered by this section, disqualified drivers who are actively pursuing a waiver or exemption with the DOT may work inside pursuant to this section if there is a reasonable expectation that his or her waiver/exemption will be granted.
+In addition to those already covered by this section, disqualified drivers who are actively pursuing a waiver or exemption with the DOT may work inside pursuant to this section if there is a reasonable expectation that their waiver/exemption will be granted.